Best Laser Pointer of 2019: Complete Reviews With Comparisons

-Perhaps the most familiar application of the laser pointer for most people would be the presentation pointer.
+The most familiar application of the laser pointer for most people would be the presentation pointer.
 During the 1990s, it was common for professionals and college students alike to use large, bulky overhead projectors to present information.
 Overhead transparency slides typically had plenty of data crammed into a small space, so presenters found it necessary to highlight their main points.
 By then, laser pointers had become affordable and were sold at many stores.
 Therefore, they were a good fit as presentation pointers.

 In the field of astronomy, laser pointers have become particularly useful tools.
 Green laser pointers are used to point out celestial objects, including stars and constellations.
 Those who are used to seeing presentation pointers may be surprised at how far light beams from green laser pointers could travel, into the night sky.
 There are a number of reasons why green laser beams can be easily seen at night.
 Firstly, our human eyes are especially sensitive to green light.
 Moreover, green laser pointers for astronomy usually have a relatively high-power output of 5 milliwatts (mW) or more.
 As green light travels through the air, it gets scattered away from the main beam direction by air and dust particles, allowing you to view it from the side.
 Take note that in many states and countries, the use of high-powered laser beams above 1 mW is highly regulated and restricted.
 You may be required to apply for a permit to own and operate one.
 If in doubt, check with your local authorities before making a purchase.